The Downplay of a Key Condition

 Definitions and Core Models

-To navigate the engineering of social bonds, we must first rebuild our vocabulary.
-As with most misunderstandings, relationship failures usually stem from semantic ambiguity – using the same words to mean fundamentally different realities.
-To avoid reverting back to the stock standard, passive discussion around relationships, let’s explore the following definitions from multiple lenses.
+To “engineer” social bonds well, we have to rebuild our vocabulary.
+As with most misunderstandings, relationship failures usually stem from semantic ambiguity, using the same words to mean fundamentally different realities.
+To avoid the stock-standard passive discussion around relationships, the following definitions are constructed from three angles each.

 Relationship

-(a) Foundational Definition: A recurring pattern of interaction between two or more agents where the behavior of one is contingent upon the behavior of the other.
+- Foundational: A recurring pattern of interaction between two or more agents where the behaviour of one is contingent upon the behaviour of the other.

-(c) Applied Real-World Meaning: A “relationship” exists only when there is a verifiable history of mutual reliability and resource exchange (emotional, informational, or tangible).
+- Applied: A “relationship” exists only when there is a verifiable history of mutual reliability and resource exchange (emotional, informational, or tangible).
 Without this history, it is just an interaction.
 A relationship allows the brain to assume the partner is an extension of the self.
+Literally (cognitively) and figuratively.

 Attachment

-(a) Foundational Definition: An evolved behavioral system designed to maintain proximity to a caregiver for protection.
+- Foundational: An evolved behavioural system designed to maintain proximity to a caregiver for protection, articulated by John Bowlby and developed empirically by Mary Ainsworth.

-(c) Applied Real-World Meaning: “Attachment style” is a probability calculation.
+- Applied: “Attachment style” is a probability calculation.
 Anxious attachment calculates “I must amplify distress to get attention.”
 Avoidant attachment calculates “I must suppress distress to maintain proximity.”
 Secure attachment calculates “If I signal distress, help will come.”
+These styles form in early childhood through repeated interactions with caregivers, but they aren’t fixed.
+Adult relationships can shift attachment patterns toward greater security through what attachment researchers call “earned secure attachment.”

 Bonding